 In the past three years, our leavers have gained an average of 29 scholarships per year to senior schools.
-In 2017 29 scholarships were offered to 21 Year 8 pupils (almost one third of the year group).
-Furthermore, in 2017 96% of Year 8 leavers gained a place at their first choice school.
-Approximately half our leavers move to The Leys, our Foundation senior school, and others go to a wide range of day and boarding schools in Cambridge and across the UK.
+In 2023, 38 scholarships were offered to Year 8 pupils.
+Furthermore, in the last five years an average of 90% Year 8 leavers gained a place at their first choice school.
+Almost half our leavers moved to The Leys, our Foundation senior school, and others moved to a wide range of day and boarding schools in Cambridge and across the UK.

 Our broad sporting education is not simply a focus for sporting glory and trophy collection.